Vibrant Environment

 All | Biodiversity | Climate Change and Sustainability | Environmental Justice | Governance and Rule of Law | Land Use and Natural Resources | Oceans and Coasts | Pollution Control

-Part II of this four-part blog series distinguished between the elements of mitigation and adaptation plans.
-This article dives into common shortcomings to avoid and summarizes legal challenges to two county-level climate action plans in California.
+Part III of this four-part blog series discussed common shortcomings to avoid in developing climate plans and examined two instances of legal challenges to county plans in California.

 Part I of this four-part blog series provided an overview of local climate planning and elements common to most plans.
 This article distinguishes the components of a mitigation plan from those of an adaptation plan.